Learn about Concordium

 Everything you need to know about building on Concordium.

-Concordium provides a secure, scalable, and regulatory-ready blockchain designed for real-world applications.
+Concordium provides a secure, scalable, and regulatory-ready infrastructure designed for real-world applications.
 With its built-in ID layer, predictable fees, and high-performance smart contracts, developers can build with confidence while ensuring compliance and privacy.

 Start by exploring the developer documentation and setting up a development environment.
-Follow tutorials on writing smart contracts, interacting with the blockchain, and running a node.
+Follow tutorials on writing smart contracts, interacting with the infrastructure, and running a node.

 Smart contracts on Concordium support multi-languages via WASM, but are currently only written in Rust using the Concordium smart contract framework.
 Off-chain applications can be built with any language that supports interaction with Concordium’s APIs and SDKs.